 You may tell your boss in-person that you are going to leave your job.
 While this may technically count as informing an employer that you intend to resign, most businesses require that you write a resignation letter.

 Writing a letter of resignation will also help you leave your job on a more positive note.
+Some people don’t realize how important it is to maintain a good relation with former employers.
+They are willing to put a lot of effort into their cover letters and resumes but don’t care about the letter of resignation.
 Leaving a job may feel awkward.
 But submitting a written letter to inform your boss that you intend to leave shows you have given your transition a lot of thought.

 So, you’re ready to write a resignation letter.
 Because resignation letters are such a crucial part of business operations, there are a few things that you need to include.